Home » Security Camera Guides » Security Cameras Without WiFi? It’s Possible

 Analog

-The term ‘analog’ simply refers to any camera that transmits video to a DVR.
-These might also be dubbed ‘HD-over-coax’, a term referring to cameras able to transmit totally uncompressed video (i.e. HD footage with a massive file size) through coaxial cables.
-Naturally, these are few and far between, because HD cameras rarely interface with coaxial cables.
-They can also be pretty expensive.
+The term ‘analog’ refers to any camera that transmits video to a DVR.
+These might also be dubbed ‘HD-over-coax’, a term referring to cameras able to transmit totally uncompressed video through coaxial cables.

 Like CCTV, analog cameras use wires to transmit data.
-An analog camera doesn’t possess any of the features associated with IP cameras, like push notifications, therefore not requiring any kind of internet connection to function.
+An analog camera doesn’t possess any modern features like push notifications, so doesn’t require an internet connection to function.

 IP